allan9595/style_guide_treehouse/Readme.md

 # Web_Style_Guide_Techdegree
 **Web_Style__Guide_techdegree**

-This is a web style guid build with scss.
+This web style guide build with scss.

 The media-query breakpoint is 768px.